studiozeffa/react-native-training-course/challenges/components.md

 > Tip: start a new app with `create-react-native-app` to complete these challenges.

-> Tip: when your app first loads, shake your device and choose 'Enable Live Reload'.
-This will ensure that your code changes are automatically applied on your device.

 - Modify the scaffolded `App.js` file so that the text is aligned to the top left of the screen (hint: `App.js` contains flexbox styles to center the text, this needs to be undone).
 Give the container a padding of 20, which will stop the text from overlapping the statusbar at the top of the screen.
 - Download the three _morpheus_ images from the [assets folder](assets/) to your computer.
 Create an `Image` inside your container which should display the image, replacing the existing text.
 Ensure it is horizontally centred and has a vertical margin of 5.
 - Below the image, add some `Text`: _This is your last chance.
 After this, there is no turning back.
 You take the blue pill — the story ends, you wake up in your bed and believe whatever you want to believe.
 You take the red pill — you stay in Wonderland, and I show you how deep the rabbit hole goes._.